hatchways/team-apple-cider/README.md

 1. Open a terminal and go to the server folder.
 Make sure you have **pipenv** installed (`pip install pipenv`)

 2. Install the dependencies with `pipenv install`.
-This also createa a virtual environment, if there isn't one already
+This will also create a virtual environment, if there isn't one already

 3. Activate the virtual environment and start the app with `pipenv run flask run`